gundermanc/vs-xplat-extensibility-samples/README.md

 Displays a quick info entry on hover indicating the current time and whether the line is at an even or odd numbered offset.

+This project demonstrates code reuse when dual targeting VS for Windows and VS for Mac.

+- AsyncQuickInfoDemo: Common binaries built and run on both VS for Windows and VS for Mac.
+- AsyncQuickInfoDemo.VSWindows: VS VSIX project that packages AsyncQuickInfoDemo for VS for Windows.
+- AsyncQuickInfoDemo.VSMac: VS VSIX project that packages AsyncQuickInfoDemo for VS for Mac.

 **Visual Studio for Windows:**

 ![](Images/QuickInfo.Windows.png)